sebastian-ilari/FastTickets/Python/README.md

 The application persistence is done in an In-memory SQLite database.

-## API tests
+## Tests

-These tests also run against an In-memory SQLite database.
-Each test run is wrapped in a transaction that is rolled back right after the test is run (see `session_fixture` function in `conftest.py`).
-So each test will use the same seeded data.

-Tests can be run with the following command:
+All tests can be run with the following command:

 ```
 pytest -v
 ```

+All tests use an In-memory SQLite database and each test run is wrapped in a transaction that is rolled back right after the test is run, so each test will use the same seeded data.

+### API

+See `session_fixture` function in `conftest.py` for rollback mechanism.

+### Integration

+See `DatabaseTestCase` class in `base_test.py` for rollback mechanism.